 You can choose to spend on social media and have a cap on its spending too.
 If you want to go the no-spend way and rely on organic social media exposure, you can do that too!

-With social media, you are spoilt for options of book promotions.
+With social media, you are spoilt for options for book promotions.
 Social media platforms like Facebook, LinkedIn, Twitter, and Goodreads can be used effectively to promote your book and author brand.
 There are several ways to promote your book on social media.
 Here are a few pointers.

 - Choose social media platforms wisely and make use of the hashtags.
-Don’t crowd your hashtags as some of the recent social media engines do not favour such posts or accounts.
-Keep the hashtags minimal and relevant and rely on your content to increase the exposure.
+Don’t crowd your hashtags as some of the recent social media engines do not favor such posts or accounts.
+Keep the hashtags minimal and relevant and rely on your content to increase exposure.

 - Post regularly and make sure to add something interesting to every post.
 Think from the audience’s point of view.
 They see several such posts every day and, therefore, think hard about what would make them look back and remember yours.